 Create a movement where content providers would create websites for kids from kids’ perspective -

 We have published books specially designed for kids.
-However, there are no websites that are specifically designed for kids’ from their angles.
+However, there are few websites that are specifically designed for kids’ from their angles.
 The DotKids foundation will develop guideline for content providers for reference.

 Development of relevant guideline